rezadtech/Chaos-Mobile-BugBounty/README.md

 # Chaos Mobile BugBounty
-All tips for mobile securty are gathering in this place
+All tips for mobile security are gathering in this place